mikenieva/searchbar-exercise/README.md

 GET /search?_page=7&_limit=20
 ```

-By default all matching results are returned
+By default ALL matching results are returned